 If you have ever visited Maggie Valley, you know the appeal.
 Simply put you feel as though you are in a portrait because of the amazing beauty surrounding you.
 It is a peaceful escape from everyday life.
 All four seasons are given their time to shine, with rainy, blossoming springs, mild summers, outstandingly beautiful falls, and snowy winters.
-Building a house in the mountains is going to be a different experience than building anywhere, but Smoky Mountain Retreats is here to assist you every step of the way.
+Building a house in the mountains is going to be a different experience than building anywhere, but Smoky Mountain Retreat is here to assist you every step of the way.

 The first thing you should do is set up a budget.
-Here at Smoky Mountain Retreats we offer a variety of price ranges throughout our properties.
+Here at Smoky Mountain Retreat we offer a variety of price ranges throughout our properties.
 We are sure to find one to fit your lifestyle.
 You will need to look at the lot and the construction, and you do not want to spend more than you can afford.
 After you have figured out the funds for the lot and house, head to the bank to talk about loans for the lot and construction of the house.

 Please keep in mind there are always unexpected expenses along the way when you are building from the ground up.
 Don’t base all of your expenses on the estimate given because you never know what you are going to stumble across during the building process.
 Try not to max out your money before you have broken ground.
 Hopefully, you will not have unexpected expenses, but you should have the money set aside just in case.

 Your next step is finding the perfect lot.
-When you are working with Smoky Mountain Retreats, we are able to quickly and easily show you each plot of land available.
+When you are working with Smoky Mountain Retreat, we are able to quickly and easily show you each plot of land available.
 You can choose from a house with long-range views of the Blue Ridge Mountains to a quiet neighborhood nestled in the valley.
 Before you make a final decision on the location of your future abode be sure to look at the following:

 - What are the natural surroundings?
 Are there lots of rocks or trees which will need to be removed?
 Are there creeks or streams that need to be taken into account?
 Are there steep slopes which may make the building process more difficult?